-3. Levenshtein distance
+3. Levenshtein Distance

-The Levenshtein algorithm is an algorithm used to measure the differences between two strings (Levenshtein 1965).
+We use Levenshtein distance as a measure of pronunciation difference in this paper.
+It is a natural extension of the basic technique mentioned in the introduction, where one counts points of difference in a fixed inventory of linguistic items in order to gauge linguistic distance.
+Levenshtein distance is used in a variety of scientific and technical fields in order to measure the differences between two sequences, or strings (Levenshtein 1965).
 In its simplest version - which is applied in this paper - the distance between two strings is the smallest number of insertions, deletions, and substitutions needed to transform one string into the other.
-For example, in order to align the two word transcriptions presented in Figure 2, we would need four operations: [r] would have to be replaced with [r^j], [e] would have to be deleted, [n^j] would have to be replaced with [n] and [e] with [i].
+For example, in order to align the two word transcriptions presented in Fig. 2, we would need four operations: [r] would have to be replaced with $[r^{i}]$ , [e] would have to be deleted, [nj] would have to be replaced with [n] and [e] with [i].
 Every operation is assigned the same value, namely 1.
 This means that the distance between these two pronunciations is 4.
 Every sequence is represented as a series of phones which are not further defined.
-As a consequence, the pair [r - r^j] counts as different to the same degree as the pair [e - i].5
+As a consequence, the pair $[\mathbf{r} - \mathbf{r}^{j}]$ counts as different to the same degree as the pair $[\mathbf{e} - \mathbf{i}]$ .
+Stress is represented not suprasegmentally, but rather as a feature on vowels so that a stressed [i] is regarded as different from an unstressed one.
+We noted in the introduction that most quantitative dialectology assays the linguistic distance between varieties by counting points of difference.
+Levenshtein distance generalizes on the simple counting of mis-matching segments by allowing for insertions and deletions (linguistic epentheses and elisions).

-The transcriptions shown in Figure 2 were aligned based on the following principles: (a) a vowel can be aligned only with another vowel; (b) a consonant can be aligned with another consonant, a sonorant or one of the semivowels [j] and [w].
+The transcriptions shown in Fig. 2 were aligned based on the following principles: (a) a vowel can be aligned only with another vowel; (b) a consonant can be aligned with another consonant, a sonorant or one of the semi-vowels [j] and [w].

+Fig. 2.
+Alignment of Two Word Transcriptions

+S 'i r e n j e

+S 'i r j n i

+1 1 1 1

+The Levenshtein distance between the two words is 1+1+1+1=4.